~28% of Reading & Writing · ~15 questions per test

-SAT Craft and Structure
+Craft and Structure Practice Questions

-Craft and Structure is the largest Reading & Writing domain on the Digital SAT, asking you to analyze how authors choose words, organize passages, and connect ideas across texts.
+Craft and Structure is the largest Reading & Writing domain on the test, asking you to analyze how authors choose words, organize passages, and connect ideas across texts.
 Mastering this section means moving beyond surface comprehension to understanding why an author made specific choices—a skill that pays dividends on every high-difficulty question.

-About SAT Craft and Structure
+About Craft and Structure

 Craft and Structure questions probe your ability to interpret language at three distinct levels: the single word, the full passage, and the relationship between two separate texts.
 Words in Context questions ask you to determine the most precise meaning of a word as it is used in a specific sentence—not its dictionary definition, but the nuanced sense the author intended in that particular context.
 Students who approach these questions by first identifying the word's connotations and then testing each answer choice against the surrounding sentences consistently outperform those who rely on memorized definitions alone.

 Text Structure and Purpose questions require you to articulate the function of a sentence, paragraph, or entire passage.
-The SAT frames these as 'which choice best describes the main purpose of the text' or 'what is the function of the underlined sentence.'
+The test frames these as 'which choice best describes the main purpose of the text' or 'what is the function of the underlined sentence.'
 These questions reward students who read actively, annotating the role of each part as they go.
 Common structural moves include providing evidence, introducing a counterargument, offering a qualification, and illustrating an abstract concept with a concrete example—knowing these labels helps you match the right answer quickly.

 Cross-Text Connections questions present two short passages (Passage 1 and Passage 2) on the same topic and ask you to compare the authors' perspectives, evaluate how one author would respond to the other's argument, or identify a claim that both authors would agree or disagree with.
 These are among the most analytically demanding questions on the entire test.
 The key strategy is to annotate each author's position precisely before looking at the question—students who rush into the answer choices before clarifying each author's stance almost always select a plausible-sounding distractor.